telerik/winforms-docs/richtexteditor/import-export/html/settings.md

 # Settings

-__HtmlFormatProvider__ allows for import of HTML documents and respectively export of RadRichTextBox to HTML.
+__HtmlFormatProvider__ allows for import of HTML documents and respectively export of RadRichTextEditor to HTML.
 Additionally, the import/export settings provide modification options.
 The current article outlines the available settings.

 ## Export Settings

-__HtmlFormatProvider__ exposes __ExportSettings__, which allow you to control the export of the RadRichTextBox document.
+__HtmlFormatProvider__ exposes __ExportSettings__, which allow you to control the export of the RadRichTextEditor document.

 ### ExportSettings Properties